Lightning-AI/LitLogger/README.md

 ```

 ### Hello world example
-LitLogger works with any Python code (PyTorch, vLLM, LangChain, etc), and any usecase (train, inference, agents, etc.)
+Use LitLogger with any Python code (PyTorch, vLLM, LangChain, etc), and any usecase (training, inference, agents, etc).

 ```python
 import litlogger